Edward-P-Astbury/Edward-P-Astbury.github.io/_posts/2022-10-25-facial-recognition-windows-form.md

 - Video Camera Capture - opens the currently connected webcam
 - Save Image - saves a frame from the camera stream and trims the image region to the individual face
-- Scan Faces - Enables the face detection based on the saved images
+- Scan Faces - Enables face detection based on the saved images

-After entering a name into the text-box field and saving the image via the `Save Image` button you are able to use the `Scan Faces` button and see how the facial recognition is now able to determine who you are!
+After entering a name into the text-box field and saving the image via the `Save Image` button you are able to use the `Scan Faces` button and see that the facial recognition is now able to determine who you are!

 ![edward-face-demo]({{site.baseurl}}/images/demo-edward-face.png "Face Demo")

 ### Conclusion

-It is quite clear that through utilising a pre-existing .NET wrapper library to the open source computer vision library, OpenCV, we are able to achieve facial recognition with minimal code as a lot of the complexity is abstracted away from us due to leveraging the [Emgu CV](https://www.nuget.org/packages/EmguCV) library.
-This in tandem with the already optimised XML [data set](https://github.com/opencv/opencv/blob/master/data/haarcascades/haarcascade_frontalface_alt.xml) we are left with only needing to invoke/call the necessary functions provided by Emgu CV.
+It is quite clear that through utilising a pre-existing .NET wrapper library to the open source computer vision library, OpenCV, we are able to achieve facial recognition with minimal code, as a lot of the complexity is abstracted away from us due to leveraging the [Emgu CV](https://www.nuget.org/packages/EmguCV) library.
+This, in tandem with the already optimised XML [data set](https://github.com/opencv/opencv/blob/master/data/haarcascades/haarcascade_frontalface_alt.xml) results in us needing only to invoke/call the necessary functions provided by Emgu CV.

-Unfortunately in my development I was unable to implement the [Azure Face API](https://azure.microsoft.com/en-us/products/cognitive-services/face/#overview).
+In developing this facial recognition program I have not yet been able to implement the [Azure Face API](https://azure.microsoft.com/en-us/products/cognitive-services/face/#overview).
 This was primarily due to the restrictions of certain features I wanted to employ.
 The detection of face attributes, such as, smile, hair colour, facial hair, etc. is currently being limited to Microsoft managed customers and partners due to the responsible AI principles.